For the benefit of the bees, we sell only natural bee hives.

 Tall and with a full belly, the Sun Hive has its portal at the bottom, allowing the bees to come and go freely.
 Once made, it is mudded with manure to provide insulation.

-The Log Hive is as it sounds — a fallen tree trunk that has been hollowed out to accommodate a hive.
+The Log Hive is as it sounds — a tree trunk that has been hollowed out to accommodate a hive.
 Many wild bees nest in trees and the Log Hives fashioned by humans work for the bees while providing us with a nice glimpse of the insects’ intricate life.

 Helping honey bees to thrive by providing appropriate places for them to nest is one small thing that we can do to support this endangered population.
 Planting nectar-rich flora for pollinators is another.